djmartin2019/Oblique/README.md

 ---

-## What This Isn't

-* A modern game engine
-* Easy to use
-* Documented well (yet)
-* Mentally healthy

----

 ## Status

 Currently in **pre-alpha tech demo** phase.
-You can move around, click on grid tiles to select and move, watch NPCs wander with AI behaviors, and contemplate your life choices.
-The engine architecture is becoming more cohesive with each refactor, moving from "prototyping chaos" toward "modular system of systems."
+Core engine systems are functional: isometric rendering, entity system, grid-based navigation, and AI behaviors are implemented and working.

 ---